webmasterkai/wayoffthegrid/docs/procedures/1-departure.md

 ## Boat Prep

-* Ship & engine batteries on.
+* Ship/House & engine batteries on.
 * Confirm bilge sump is dry.
 There should be less than one square of paper towel worth of total moisture in the aft compartment.
-Anything more than that indicates a problem.
+Anything more than that indicates a problem that needs to be identified.
 * Close Reverse Cycle AC/Heater seacock.
 Located under aftmost bottom drawer in fwd cabin.
 * Close 2 large and 1 small forward seacocks related to washdown and forward head.
 Small door access under bed forward of drawers.
 * Check thru-hull fittings for damage, deteriation, leaks.
-* Loose items off deck (BBQ, cushions, fuel tanks).
+* Get loose items off deck (BBQ, cushions, fuel tanks) or secure them appropriately.
-* Water pressure breaker off.
+* FeshWater pressure off.
 * All hatches closed.
 * Cabin items stowed.
 Put away tools.
 Clear surfaces.
+No loose items.
-* All cabinet and locker doors closed.
+* All cabinet and locker doors closed and latched.
 * Make sure cabin doors are closed or securely latched open.
-* Galley stowed (gimbal stove, fiddles on.
+* Galley stowed - gimbal stove, put fiddles on.
 * Secure cockpit seat with two side pins.
 * Instrument covers off.
 Stored in forward cabinet starboard side in saloon.
 * Close two stern gate lines.
 * Hoist outboard onto the rail.
 Secure with webbing or rope so that it does not rotate.
 * Dinghy on deck or lifted on davits.
 Secured four ways.
 * Main sail stack pack unzipped and halyard attached to head of sail.
+Look to make sure halyard is free of lazyjacks.
 * Disconnect line used to secure aft end of boom to toe rail.
 * If anchored, attach windlass remote on port fordeck.
 * Check that only one watertank valve is open.